ToneXum/LPAF/readme.md

 ## Documentation and Information
 You can find documentation and guides in the `Documentation/` directory in this repository (work in progress, be warned).

-To view progress on updates, features and bug fixes you can check out the [Kanban Board](https://github.com/users/ToneXum/projects/1).

-For even more information like announcements, polls and Q&A you can visit the [Discussions](https://github.com/ToneXum/LPAF/discussions)

 ### Milestones
 - Basic features ⭕
   - Windows ✔️ (done)